Docs Menu

 1

-git clone git@github.com:mongodb-developer/mongodb-with-fastapi.git
+git clone git@github.com:mongodb-developer/mongodb-pymongo-fastapi.git

 2